tofacitinib (as citrate) tablet

 shortness of breath, cough, phlegm, wounds or warm, red or painful skin or sores on

 painful skin rash with blisters

 a change in the appearance of a freckle, mole or spot, a sore that doesn't heal

 persistent cough, coughing up blood, weight loss, lack of energy

 a stomach ache or pain that won't go away, a change in bowel habits

 yellowing of the skin or eyes, dark urine, loss of appetite

 breathlessness during exercise or a dry cough

-tiredness, headaches, shortness of breath when exercising, dizziness, and looking pale
+tiredness, headaches, shortness of breath when exercising, dizziness, and looking

 The above list includes serious side effects that may require urgent medical attention.